Exclsior/Pokemon_Emerald_Legacy_Enhanced/README.md

     * Base Special Defence Decreased by 5
   * **Note:** If you are bringing a save file from Emerald Legacy and have Grovyle or Sceptile in your party, please deposit and withdraw from a PC to get their base stat calculations to be reset.
 * Beldum, Metang and Metagross Catch Rates increased to 45 to match other psuedo-legendaries.
+* Added battle text if Overgrow, Blaze, Torrent, or Swarm activate after a move is used.
 * Removed requirement for a HM move to have to be learned by a pokemon in order to be used outside of battle.
   * Relevant Gym Badge, HM in bag, and at least one pokemon capable of learning the move required to use the HM.
   * Dialogue for people providing HMs updated to note that a pokemon only needs to be able to learn the move.